-Great Wall Motors is set to launch a new compact electric vehicle (EV) under the Ora brand, this year.
+Great Wall Motors has confirmed pricing for its new compact electric vehicle (EV), launching under the Ora brand this year.

 Great Wall Motors previously sold the Steed pick-up truck in the UK, until 2016 when it no longer met type approval requirements.
 The vehicle was imported by IM Group, which currently brings Subaru and Isuzu models to the UK.
 It also purchased the UK aftersales business of Mitsubishi, after the car maker exited the UK market.